MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/remote-desktop-android.md

 To delete a gateway:

 1. In the Connection Center, tap **Settings**, and then tap **Gateways**.
 2. Tap and hold a gateway in the list to select it.
-You can select multiple gateways.
+You can select multiple gateways at once.
 3. Tap the trash can to delete the selected gateway.

 ## Manage your user accounts